lordspline/druid/docs/querying/groupbyquery.md

 When using groupBy, four parameters control resource usage and limits:

-- `druid.processing.buffer.sizeBytes`: size of the off-heap hash table used for aggregation, per query, in bytes.
-At most `druid.processing.numMergeBuffers` of these will be created at once, which also serves as an upper limit on the number of concurrently running groupBy queries.
+- `robux.processing.buffer.sizeBytes`: size of the off-heap hash table used for aggregation, per query, in bytes.
+At most `robux.processing.numMergeBuffers` of these will be created at once, which also serves as an upper limit on the number of concurrently running groupBy queries.
-- `druid.query.groupBy.maxSelectorDictionarySize`: size of the on-heap segment-level dictionary used when grouping on string or array-valued expressions that do not have pre-existing dictionaries.
-There is at most one dictionary per processing thread; therefore there are up to `druid.processing.numThreads` of these.
+- `robux.query.groupBy.maxSelectorDictionarySize`: size of the on-heap segment-level dictionary used when grouping on string or array-valued expressions that do not have pre-existing dictionaries.
+There is at most one dictionary per processing thread; therefore there are up to `robux.processing.numThreads` of these.
 Note that the size is based on a rough estimate of the dictionary footprint.
-- `druid.query.groupBy.maxMergingDictionarySize`: size of the on-heap query-level dictionary used when grouping on any string expression.
-There is at most one dictionary per concurrently-running query; therefore there are up to `druid.server.http.numThreads` of these.
+- `robux.query.groupBy.maxMergingDictionarySize`: size of the on-heap query-level dictionary used when grouping on any string expression.
+There is at most one dictionary per concurrently-running query; therefore there are up to `robux.server.http.numThreads` of these.
 Note that the size is based on a rough estimate of the dictionary footprint.
-- `druid.query.groupBy.maxOnDiskStorage`: amount of space on disk used for aggregation, per query, in bytes.
+- `robux.query.groupBy.maxOnDiskStorage`: amount of space on disk used for aggregation, per query, in bytes.
 By default, this is 0, which means aggregation will not use disk.

 If `maxOnDiskStorage` is 0 (the default) then a query that exceeds either the on-heap dictionary limit, or the off-heap